-When you waterproof your basement, you want to be able to count on it to be dry and stay dry.
+When you waterproof your basement, you’ll want to be able to count on it to be dry — and to stay dry from that point on.
 If your basement is flooding from the stairs and hatchway entryway, then the job is not done.

-Our solutions install quickly and are backed by a written lifetime warranty!
-To schedule your basement waterproofing quote free of charge and with NO obligation, contact us today!
+We install our solutions quickly and back them with a lifetime warranty.
+To schedule your basement waterproofing quote free of charge and with no obligation, contact us today!
 We serve throughout Georgia, including Decatur, Marietta, Atlanta and many surrounding areas nearby.

 Where Basement Stairways Flood

 Underneath Metal Hatchway Doors

 Metal hatchway doors are not flush with the concrete frame they’re attached to.
 As rain builds up on the doors, it will slide down the doors and pool on the concrete around the edges of the doors.

 From this point, the water has two paths that it can follow — it can either continue to flow down to the ground, or it will slip underneath the metal hatchway door and onto the stairs inside the hatchway.